There is growing concern amongst our community around the spread of the Coronavirus (COVID-19). Awareness is the key to remaining safe.

-There has been a change of advice around isolation from the Australian Federal Government about the novel coronavirus, based on the latest medical advice.
+There has been a change of advice around isolation from the Australian Federal Government about Coronavirus (COVID-19), based on the latest medical advice.

 People who have been in contact with confirmed novel coronavirus cases must be isolated in their home for 14 days after exposure.

-Returned travellers who have been in Hubei Province of China must be isolated in their home for 14 days after leaving Hubei Province other than for seeking individual medical care.
+Returned travellers from overseas must be isolated in their home for 14 days after arriving back in Australia.

 Links to various federal, state and territory Health Departments: